Lupinus: Agriculture

 In the early 20th century, German scientists attempted to cultivate a sweet variety of lupin lacking the bitter taste, making it more suitable for both human and animal consumption.

 Many annual species of lupins are used in agriculture and most of them have Mediterranean origin.

 While originally cultivated as a green manure or forage, lupins are increasingly grown for their seeds, which can be used as an alternative to soybeans.
 Sweet (low alkaloid) lupins are highly regarded as a stock feed, particularly for ruminants, but also for pigs and poultry and more recently as an ingredient in aqua-feeds.
+Three Mediterranean species of lupin, blue (narrow-leafed) lupin, white lupin, and yellow lupin, are widely cultivated for livestock and poultry feed.

 The market for lupin seeds for human food is currently small, but researchers believe it has great potential.
 Lupin seeds are considered "superior" to soybeans in certain applications and evidence is increasing for their potential health benefits.
 They contain similar protein to soybean, but less fat.
-As a food source, they are gluten-free and high in dietary fiber, amino acids, and antioxidants, and they are considered to be prebiotic.
+As a food source, they are gluten-free and high in dietary fibre, amino acids, and antioxidants, and they are considered to be prebiotic.

 About 85% of the world's lupin seeds are grown in Western Australia.

-Three Mediterranean species of lupin, blue (narrow-leafed) lupin, white lupin, and yellow lupin, are widely cultivated for livestock and poultry feed.